 Pop Tarts – (T)Art Gallery

-I was asked to create the artwork for the front facade of the building as well as supply decorative items for the inside of the gallery.
+I was commissioned to design the artwork for the building’s front facade, as well as supplying various decorative assets to pull the theme together inside the gallery.

 Description